The Role of a Client-Side Project Manager & Why ERP Projects Need One

 A (Good) Client-Side PM Proactively Turns Challenges into Opportunities

-The client-side PM serves as the client’s advocate to the ERP vendor and ensures the client’s best interests are looked after and their voice heard.
+The client-side PM serves as the client’s champion to the ERP vendor and ensures the client’s best interests are looked after and their voice heard.

 The PM not only proactively identifies and helps avoid issues in the first place; they also help to quickly mitigate issues that do arise.
 In these ways, the client-side PM keeps the project on track, both in terms of budget and timeline.